mikewebbtech/mikewebbtech-blog/2024/2024-05-25-embracing-hugo.md

   - my-hugo-site
 ---

-### Embracing the Speed and Simplicity Static Site
+# Embracing the Speed and Simplicity

 As I navigate the ever-evolving landscape of technology, I'm always on the lookout for tools that are efficient, powerful, and enjoyable to use.
 When it